-- Tourist Train: There is an expensive overnight tourist train to the Nile Valley that you may find to be more comfortable than the local train.
+- Tourist Train: There is an expensive overnight tourist train to the Nile Valley that you may find more comfortable than the local train.

 - Bus: A few bus companies leave from central Cairo.
 The cost is comparable to the train, but it’s not nearly as comfortable.

 Tourist season is busiest between mid-December and mid-January.
 The best time to visit the Nile River Valley is during the winter between November and February.

 Summer temperatures reach over 90 degrees and exploring the temples is difficult under the hot Egyptian sun.